lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 # Pre-conference fieldtrip

-Mantle (peridotites and Grt-bearing pyroxenites) and adjacent high-pressure rock units (Garnet-bearing Opx-free granulites, cummulates & eclogites) of the Cabo Ortegal massif (NW of Iberian Peninsula).
+Mantle (peridotites and Grt-bearing pyroxenites) and adjacent high-pressure high-temperature rock units (Opx-free garnet granulites, arclogites & eclogites) of the Cabo Ortegal Complex(NW of Iberian Peninsula).

 ![](https://raw.githubusercontent.com/lherzolite2024/lherzolite2024.github.io/main/imgs/Ouzal_LR.jpg)

-We will provide more info closer to the event date.
+Pictures and more after the congress!

 # Programme & event schedule

-After the abstract submission deadline, the program will be made available for download in PDF format below along with a link for viewing it in HTML.
+After the abstract submission deadline, the program will be made available as a website and for download in an encapsulated HTML format.

 - [7thOLM congress programme website](https://lherzolite2024.github.io/programme/)
 - [Download the programme as a single encapsulated html file v.2024.09.24](https://github.com/lherzolite2024/lherzolite2024.github.io/releases/download/v20240924/program7OLM_website_v20240924.html) (for offline viewing in your favourite browser, 4 Mb aprox.)

 ## Presenter guidelines

-The Orogenic Lherzolite Congresses are known for their itinerant nature and the absence of invited speakers or keynotes.
+The Orogenic Lherzolite Congresses are known for their itinerant nature and the lack of invited speakers or keynotes.
 This ensures that all participants have equal opportunity and time to present their work.
+Oral and poster presentation guidelines below.

 ### Oral presentations